 I am Sharon Villines.
 I am the publisher, editor, and writer of Pass the Olives.
 It’s my personal website.
-In other words, Olives content is mine unless otherwise noted.
+In other words, the opinions, ideas, and stories on Olives are mine unless otherwise noted.
 I also refer to the software I use to design the site, WordPress, and all its accouterments, as Olives.
-It is very busy behind the scenes giving orders and filing things.
+WordPress is very busy behind the scenes giving orders and filing things.

 What personal data Olives collects and why

 If you leave a comment

 When you leave comments on the site, Olives uses the data from the comments form and your IP address and browser information to detect possible spam.
 Olives doesn’t collect information about users.

 (This is probably not relevant to you at all since I am the only person who uploads images to the website, but I’m supposed to include it.
 It was on the form.)

 I make every attempt to avoid uploading images with embedded location data (EXIF GPS) included.
 Otherwise, curious persons could obtain the location data from the image’s innards.
 If you send me an image, you can remove this data yourself just to be sure.
 (Sometimes I do slip up.)